Note to Self on

 ideas, and create more opportunities than we had last year.
 We can quickly

-share our progress with other humans using mass production, communication, and
+share our progress with other humans using mass production, communication, and transportation.

-Examples of past products or ideas now used by most humans are in Table 1.
+products or ideas now used by most humans are in Table 1.

 Table 1.
 Inventions, inventors, and their contributions to